List of longest suspension bridge spans

-Currently, the 1915 Çanakkale Bridge in Turkey holds the record since opening to traffic in March 2022, with a span of 2023 m.
-Since 1998, the Akashi Kaikyō Bridge in Japan previously held the record, with a span of 1,991 metres (6,532 ft).
+The 1915 Çanakkale Bridge in Turkey holds the record since opening to traffic in March 2022, with a span of 2023 m.
+Since 1998, the Akashi Kaikyo Bridge in Japan previously held the record with a span of 1991 m, the Zhangjinggao Yangtze River Bridge in China will break the record in 2028 while the Strait of Messina Bridge in Italy will go to the top of the list in 2032.

 Completed suspension bridges

-This list includes only completed suspension bridges that carry automobiles or trains.
+This list includes only completed suspension bridges that carry automobiles or trains that are at least 1000 m long.
 It does not include cable-stayed bridges, footbridges, or pipeline bridges.

-Bridges under construction
+Bridges under construction or planned

 Most of the large suspension bridges built in recent years have been in the People's Republic of China.
 As the following list shows, most of the bridges under construction are also in China.